Molly is a creative and focused litigator who practices in state and federal courts across the country.

 Molly is admitted to the Bar in New York and practices out of Everytown’s New York office.

 Molly regularly speaks at law schools around the country, including Harvard Law School, Yale Law School, Columbia Law School, and the University of Houston Law Center.
-She is an active member of the New York City Bar Association, having previously served as a member of the Disability Law Committee.
+She is an active member of the New York City Bar Association, currently serving on the Civil Rights Committee and having previously served as a member of the Disability Law Committee.

 Prior to coming to Everytown, Molly worked for Letitia James, who was then the Public Advocate for the City of New York.
 She represented Public Advocate James in litigation to protect the civil rights of New Yorkers and to provide oversight of city government.
 She began her career at South Brooklyn Legal Services, where she provided direct representation to low-income New Yorkers and brought impact litigation to vindicate the rights of low-wage workers and New Yorkers with disabilities.